 Employees seeking such leave must provide his/her immediate supervisor with written notice of his/her intention to take such leave within two (2) business days of receiving notice that his/her spouse will be on a qualified leave from deployment.

-Employees may elect to use accrued and unused Vacation Pay in lieu of taking the leave unpaid.
+Employees may elect to use accrued vacation pay in lieu of taking unpaid leave.

 • Civil Air Patrol Leave